 S.B.
-No. 456 amends the Texas Penal Code and the Occupations Code to enhance penalties and regulations surrounding the purchase or sale of human organs.
-Specifically, it reclassifies offenses under Section 48.02(d) from a Class A misdemeanor to a state jail felony, thereby increasing the severity of the punishment for violations related to the illegal trade of human organs.
-Additionally, the bill introduces a new provision in the Occupations Code, Section 164.0571, which mandates the revocation of a physician's license if they knowingly use a human organ obtained in violation of the amended Penal Code.
+No. 456 amends the Texas Penal Code and the Occupations Code to address the illegal purchase or sale of human organs.
+Specifically, it reclassifies the offense under Section 48.02(d) from a Class A misdemeanor to a state jail felony, thereby increasing the criminal penalty for violations related to human organ trafficking.
+Additionally, the bill introduces a new provision in the Occupations Code, Section 164.0571, which mandates the revocation of a physician's license if they knowingly use a human organ obtained in violation of the amended Section 48.02.

-The changes outlined in this bill will only apply to offenses and conduct occurring on or after its effective date of September 1, 2025.
-Any offenses committed or conduct occurring prior to this date will be governed by the laws in effect at that time, ensuring that individuals are not retroactively penalized under the new provisions.
-This legislative action aims to strengthen the legal framework against the illegal organ trade and uphold ethical medical practices in Texas.
+The changes in the law will only apply to offenses and conduct occurring on or after the effective date of the Act, which is set for September 1, 2025.
+Offenses committed before this date will be governed by the previous law, ensuring that individuals are not retroactively penalized under the new provisions.
+This legislative action aims to strengthen the legal framework surrounding human organ transactions and enhance accountability among medical professionals.

 Statutes affected: